FahadAminShovon/kubeTest/README.md

 # ***Deployeing an App using kubernetes***

-here we will deploy a containerized react front end app and a containerized python-flask backend app and make them communicate with each other.
+Here we will deploy a react based front end app and flask based backend api in kubernetes(minikube).

 ##  ***Summaray***
 ---